gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 her.
 "Frogs on stilts, girl, you look like you've been a ghost!
 Are you all right?"

 Erileine shook her head.
-"I--- we--- Papaere, he fell.
+"I— we— Papaere, he fell.
 F-F-Fraederiq fell.
 When the m-m-mountain…" She buried her face in her papaere's chest, her body racked by sobs again.

 "What?"
 Vurt took Erileine's shoulders and gently pushed her back to study her face.
 "Who fell?"

 "F-F-Fraederiq.
-We were---" Words failed her.
+We were—" Words failed her.
 She jerked her head back the way she had come.

 "*Saad*," Vurt cursed.
 "Are you sure?
 Maybe he only slipped down a